negiabhinit/NewsReport-Bias-Prediction/README.md

-# Article Bias Prediction and Perspective Generation
+# News Report Bias Prediction and New perspective Generation

 This project focuses on analyzing political bias in news articles and generating alternative perspectives using machine learning models.
 It combines classification and text generation capabilities to provide insights into media bias and create balanced viewpoints.